newjersey/navigator.business.nj.gov/content/src/quick-action-license-reinstatements/accounting-firm-registration-reinstatement.md

 ---
 ## Application Requirements

-* Fill out the application completely and notarize it
+* Fill out the application completely
 * Copy of your most recent peer review acceptance letter
 * Copy of your New Jersey `Business Registration Certificate|business-reg-certificate`
 * Copy of the firm’s letterhead
 * Appropriate Peer Review Form found on the Board’s website
 * The firm's resident manager information and license number
-* A criminal background check, if applicable
 * Applicable fees paid

 :::callout{ header="" icon="false" calloutType="conditional" }